knoelli/local_manifest/README.md

 * GPS
 * Wifi
 * Bluetooth
-* Audio ( CM music player Eleven crashes playing music but other players from play store work e.g. Shuttle )
+* Audio
-* Video playback (software decoding) - not all codecs supported as ffmpeg hasn't been added yet
+* Video playback (software decoding)
+* External SD Card

 All of the above need a lot more testing but basically works.
 Wifi is probably unstable just as in LP.

 ### Not Working:

 * Phone/Data
-* Internal/External storage - Marshmallow sdcard handling is completely different.
-SD card not mounting properly and Settings -> Storage crashes if sdcard is present.
+* Internal SD Card - Marshmallow sdcard handling is completely different - Internal SD is not used.
+Mount directly in fstab?
 * Camera
 * Video playback (hardware decoding)
 * FM Radio